-From Kendrick Lamar’s To Pimp A Butterfly to Swans’ To Be Kind, this decade has had tons of amazing albums of all genres and forms, and is in my opinion the strongest decade for music.
+From Kendrick Lamar’s To Pimp A Butterfly to Swans’ To Be Kind, the 2010’s has had tons of amazing albums of all genres and forms, and is in my opinion the strongest decade for music.

 These are the albums that I feel have the best elements in their own respective genres.
 Whether it be hip hop with fantastically produced instrumentals and complex and clever lyricism, or experimental music with loud, abrasive, and transgressive production along with violent and surreal lyrics, these albums are important to their respective genres and have great replay value.